Vanessa Hudgens

 Vanessa Anne Hudgens (/'hʌdʒənz/ HUJ-ənz; born December 14, 1988) is an American actress and singer.
 After making her feature film debut in Thirteen (2003), Hudgens rose to fame portraying Gabriella Montez in the High School Musical film series (2006–2008), which brought her mainstream recognition.
 Through Hollywood Records she released two albums, V (2006) and Identified (2008).

-Hudgens appeared in the films Bandslam (2009), Beastly, Sucker Punch (both 2011), Journey 2: The Mysterious Island, Spring Breakers (both 2012), Second Act (2018), Bad Boys for Life (2020), and Tick, Tick...Boom!
+Hudgens appeared in the films Bandslam (2009), Beastly, Sucker Punch (both 2011), Journey 2: The Mysterious Island, Spring Breakers (both 2012), Second Act (2018), Bad Boys for Life (2020), and Tick, Tick ...
+Boom!
 (2021).
-She starred in the Netflix Christmas movies The Princess Switch (2018) and its sequels (2020 and 2021), and The Knight Before Christmas (2019), and she co-produced the latter three.
+She starred in the Netflix Christmas movies The Princess Switch (2018) and its sequels (2020 and 2021), and The Knight Before Christmas (2019), co-producing these Christmas movies.

 Hudgens played the role of Emily Locke in the NBC series Powerless (2017).
 She made her Broadway stage debut playing Gigi in the musical revival of Gigi (2015) and had roles in two of Fox's live musical productions: Rizzo in Grease Live!
 (2016) and Maureen Johnson in Rent: Live (2019).
 In 2022, Hudgens co-hosted the Met Gala in Manhattan.

 Early life

 Vanessa Anne Hudgens was born in Salinas, California, and was raised in various locations along the West Coast, from Oregon to Southern California.
-Her mother, Gina (née Guangco), held a succession of office jobs, and her father, Gregory Hudgens, was a firefighter.
-She has a younger sister, Stella, who is also an actress.
-She was raised as a Catholic.
+Her mother, Gina, held a succession of office jobs, and her father, Gregory Hudgens, was a firefighter.
+She has a younger sister Stella, who is an actor and model.
+Vanessa was raised as a Catholic.
 Her father, who died of cancer in February 2016, was of mostly English descent, and her mother is Filipina and grew up in Mindanao.
 All of her grandparents were musicians.